I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 C’mon now, you know that that flaky, inconsistency isn’t exactly winning anybody over!

 In order to truly gain your followers trust and attention, you must be deliberate about keeping a consistent, social media posting schedule.
-After all, this is one of the main reasons why you need a high-volume, image library in the first place.
+After all, this is one of the main reasons why you need an image content portfolio in the first place.

 Don’t be that person who just invested in a ton of amazing photos and spends more energy creating excuses to not post, then actually creating the content itself!